gnosis/dx-examples-dev/02_use-dx-as-an-oracle/README.md

 ```

 Now that we have our basic implementation of the `Safe` contract, let's say we
-want return our balance, but instead of in the currency of the token, we want
+want to return our balance, but instead of in the currency of the token, we want
 to return it in `USD`.

-It happens that **DutchX** can be used as a price oracle, and can tell you the
+It happens that **DutchX can be used as a price oracle**, and can tell you the
 closing price of any listed token pair.

-So let's get to it:
+So let's add the dependency so our `Safe` contract can invoke any `DutchExchange`
+operation.
+We can just follow this 4 steps:

 ```js
 pragma solidity ^0.4.21;